sanketshivale/sanflix/README.md

 npm i

 ### Configuration
-Add your TMDB api key in req.js
+Add your TMDB api key in req.js present in /src folder

 const API_KEY = "<< YOUR TMDB API KEY >>";

-### Starting the application
+### Start the application using following command

 npm start